You can view and manage your user account information and settings from your profile and settings pages.

 No account type can modify the user name.

-Your name appears at the top of your profile page when somebody clicks your user name.
-Your user name appears in the details of groups and content you own.
-For example, in a search results page, you might see a listing for Web Map by deane, and when you click deane, you see a profile for Deane Kensok.
+Your name appears at the top of your profile page when somebody clicks your user name in the website.
+For example, you discover an item listing for Web Map by Krystal_Aikins_doc, and when you click Krystal_Aikins_doc, you access a profile for Krystal Aikins.
+In this example, Krystal_Aikins_doc is the user name and Krystal Aikins is the first and last name.
+You can change your name but not your user name.

 It's also useful to include a thumbnail image such as a picture of yourself, a logo, or anything that represents you.
 Your image should be 150 pixels wide by 150 pixels high in a web file format such as PNG, GIF, or JPEG.
 The maximum file size is 1 MB.
 If your image is a different dimension, it is automatically resized to 150 by 150 and may appear warped.